Fennagh, County Carlow: Amenities

 Fenagh village contains two public houses, The Hunter's Rest or "Joe's" and Kearney's, two shops, The Black Cat and Kearney's, a church, a community hall, and a creche.

 Sport

 The local Gaelic football club, Fenagh GAA (Fiodhnach CLG in Irish) has teams from under 8s up to Senior level.
-The club, nicknamed the "Moll Bennetts", has won three Carlow Intermediate Football Championships and plays at J.J.
+The club, nicknamed the "Moll Bennetts", has won four Carlow Intermediate Football Championships and plays at J.J.
 Hogan Memorial Park.